rafbgarcia/EN/README.md

 Non-handled matchers and data types raise errors instead of swallowing them for a better developer experience.

 You will notice the use of pure functions and encapsulation that facilitates maintainability.
+The code is clean and clear with concise functions and meaningful names.

-I kept the implementation speed in mind but since I had no context on list size or performance constraints I decided to have a quick, functional, maintainable implementation at first, measure and optimize as needed later.
+I kept performance in mind but without context on constraints, my focus was to build a quick, functional, and maintainable code.
+Measure and optimize as needed later.